romilly/quick2wire-gpio-admin/README.md

     sudo adduser $USER gpio

-Usage instructions are installed as a man page.
+Usage instructions are installed as a man page, and so can be read with the command:

+    man gpio-admin

 Copyright & License